 The College Education and Quality Officer will contact providers to plan suitable dates for the programme visit.
-Programme visits last one day.

-Following agreement of the visit date, the ACG team will send out (relevant to level of programme seeking accreditation):
+Following the agreement of the visit date, the AQA team will send out (relevant to the level of programme seeking accreditation):

 - a.
 This guidance - b.
 A draft visiting timetable - c.
-Standards for Education and training mapping evidence log and guidance - A copy of the Standards for the Foot Health Workforce Competency Outcomes for Foot Health Support Workers - e.
-Module mapping of learning outcomes (HEIs may have their own equivalent which can be used): The table below should demonstrate where students are taught and assessed against the relevant learning outcomes and core curriculum. - f.
-Assessment matrix mapping table (HEIs may have their own equivalent which can be used): The table below should demonstrate how the students are assessed against the relevant learning outcomes.
+Standards for Education and training mapping evidence log and guidance - d.
+A copy of the - e.
+Standards for the Foot Health Workforce - f.
+Competency Outcomes for Foot Health Support Workers - g.
+Module mapping of learning outcomes (Institutions may have their own equivalent which can be used): The table below should demonstrate where students are taught and assessed against the relevant learning outcomes and Standards for the Foot Health Workforce - h.
+Assessment matrix mapping table (Institutions may have their own equivalent which can be used): The table below should demonstrate how the students are assessed against the relevant learning outcomes.